During the lease term in Potomac Yard

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Potomac Yard.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for rental investors in Potomac Yard
+a free reference for landlords in Potomac Yard

-- Before you put a renter in your property in Potomac Yard
+- Before you put a renter in your rental in Potomac Yard

 - Collections and evictions